 A typical dahlia border used to look like a fruit salad.
 There were random mixes of brightly coloured dahlias in white, yellow, red and pink.
-They stood in serried rows without any under-planting.
+And they stood in serried rows without any under-planting.

 Context is everything in gardens.
-Dahlias are being used differently.
-There are new, interesting directions in foliage.
-Dahlias are now partnered with a wide range of other flowers to create dramatic effects.
+So now many gardeners use dahlias differently.
+You can see new, interesting directions in foliage.
+And we partner dahlias with a wide range of other flowers to create dramatic effects.

 ‘Few plants can rival dahlias if you want a long season in your garden,’ says Steven Edney, head gardener at The Salutation garden in Sandwich.
 ‘They flower from two to five months at a time, depending on your climate.’